Mahdi-Kriaa/food_sales_prediction/README.md

 We will employ various data preprocessing techniques to handle missing values and categorical variables.
 We will explore different machine learning models, including random forests and gradient boosting, to predict the sales for each store.
 Model performance will be evaluated based on different metrics such as r2 and RMSE.

-### Exploratory Data Analysis
+## Exploratory Data Analysis

+### Exploratory Visiuals

+The exploratory visuals include the following plots:
-    - During the exploratory data analysis, a boxplot and histogram was visualized for each numeric datatype column.
+    - a boxplot and histogram was visualized for each numeric datatype column.
-    - Also, a boxplot was visualized for each categorical column.
+    - a boxplot was visualized for each categorical column.
+    - a contingincy matrix for some categorical column

 <p align = "center">